The Reality Of The “Microsoft House”

 The recently banned iPhone ads (Apple are liars, but we all knew that) are a great example of what should happen, contrasted with what actually happens.

 To begin, let’s discuss why this is mostly all Microsoft’s fault.
-The reason most people don’t utilize the full potential of Windows, is because they have enough of a job keeping the damn thing running in the first place.
+The reason most people don’t utilize the full potential of Windows is that they have enough of a job keeping the damn thing running in the first place.
 Having worked in a small computer shop, I can say from personal experience that it is simply amazing, the seemingly extraordinary lengths people will go to in order to harm, cripple and disable their PC.
 They don’t really mean to do it of course, but they are not educated enough to make sensible and informed choices.
-Even Vista isn’t immune to the ever-ignorant masses, but as I said, this is Microsoft’s fault.
+Even Windows Vista isn’t immune to the ever-ignorant masses, but as I said, this is Microsoft’s fault.

 I’d like to make an assumption here, and do let me know if I’m wrong.
 You are running Windows XP or Vista with a single user account.
 This might be password protected or it might not, but it is your single administrative account which you use every day.
-Well believe it or not, this is bad practice, and leaves your PC open in ways that Microsoft assumes you’ve resolved.
+Well, believe it or not, this is bad practice and leaves your PC open in ways that Microsoft assumes you’ve resolved.